PM25/SimpleDarkBlue-BeamerTheme/README.md

 ![Slide 9](preview/slide-9.webp)
 ![Slide 10](preview/slide-10.webp)

-Hope that you find the SimpleDarkBlue Beamer Theme to be a useful and effective tool for your academic and scientific presentations.
-Please let me know if you have any feedback or suggestions for improvement.

 ## License

-This project is licensed under the Unlicense License - see the [LICENSE](./LICENSE) file for more details.
+This project is released under the **Unlicense License**, granting you complete freedom to use, modify, and distribute the template.
+For more details, see the [LICENSE](./LICENSE) file.